gonzalomelov/shopify-app/README.md

-# Build a Shopify app using Remix
+# Shopify app using Remix

-This is a Shopify app for managing QR codes.
-It is the code for the [Build a Shopify app using Remix tutorial](https://shopify.dev/docs/apps/getting-started/build-qr-code-app).
+This is a Shopify app for managing Frames.

+It is based on the code for the [Build a Shopify app using Remix tutorial](https://shopify.dev/docs/apps/getting-started/build-qr-code-app).
 You can [follow the tutorial](https://shopify.dev/docs/apps/getting-started/build-qr-code-app), or just browse the code.

 ## Quick start